-All online and paper applications must have been received by this date.
+All online and paper applications must have been received by this date. give you any information on waiting lists for non-Essex schools.

-School Admissions will hold waiting lists for all Essex oversubscribed schools until the end of August 2024.
-After this date oversubscribed foundation, VA schools and academies are required to maintain their own waiting lists, as a minimum, until the end of the autumn term and you will need to check with them on your child's position at that time.
+School Admissions will hold waiting lists for all Essex oversubscribed schools until the end of August 2025.
+After this date oversubscribed Foundation, VA schools and Academies are required to maintain their own waiting lists, as a minimum, until the end of the autumn term and you will need to check with them on your child's position at that time.

-It is important to understand that your child's position on a waiting list can change, up or down, as a result of an offer of a place being made or because of new applications being received which have a higher priority against the criteria.
+It is important to understand that your child's position on a waiting list can change, up or down, as a result of an o er of a place being made or because of new applications being received which have a higher priority against the criteria.